EGI-Federation/simplesamlphp-module-themeegi/README.md

 ![discopower](/screenshots/disco_buttons_bottom.png)

-A theme for the SimpleSAMLphp software that is used by the EGI to provide a unified login service to its users.
-It has been created by customizing the [rciam vanilla theme](https://github.com/rciam/simplesamlphp-module-themevanilla).
+A theme for the SimpleSAMLphp software that is used for the EGI Check-in service.
+The theme is based on the [RCIAM vanilla theme](https://github.com/rciam/simplesamlphp-module-themevanilla).

-See the resulted screens in the directory [screenshots](screenshots/).
+Screenshots are available in [screenshots](screenshots/).

-More information regarding the installation and the customization of the theme you may found in the [repository of the vanilla theme](https://github.com/rciam/simplesamlphp-module-themevanilla).
+More information regarding the installation and the customisation of the theme can be found in the [repository of the vanilla theme](https://github.com/rciam/simplesamlphp-module-themevanilla).

 ## License